In this article

 • Making sure you’re in good shape to pass any audit

-When accounting fundamentals are operating well, everyone takes them for granted, but they’re a constant pain point if they are operating poorly.
-GAAP is at the heart of accounting fundamentals.
+When accounting practices are operating well, everyone takes them for granted, but they’re a constant pain point if they are operating poorly.
+GAAP standards, such as the principle of continuity, are at the heart of accounting fundamentals.

-GAAP is constantly evolving as the business environment changes.
+GAAP compliance is constantly evolving as the business environment changes.
 GAAP changes are typically issued by the Financial Accounting Standards Board (FASB).
-Some of the most recent changes to GAAP include new revenue recognition and lease accounting rules.
+Some of the most recent changes to GAAP standards include new revenue recognition and lease accounting rules for accounting periods beginning on or after January 1, 2026.

-Accountants and bookkeepers use GAAP to prepare financial statements and tax returns.
+Certified Public Accountants (CPAs) and bookkeepers use GAAP to prepare compliant financial statements and tax returns.
 Investors, market analysts, and state and federal regulators look for GAAP compliance to understand a company’s financial rigor.

-While FASB develops accounting standards, the Securities and Exchange Commission (SEC) regulates financial reporting and disclosures by public companies in the United States.
+While the FASB develops accounting standards, the U.S. Securities and Exchange Commission regulates financial reporting and disclosures by publicly traded companies in the United States.
+For companies operating internationally, aligning with GAAP and IFRS may be necessary to meet diverse stakeholder expectations.

 What does GAAP cover?